Lake Winnipeg North Basin: https://weather.gc.ca/marine/forecast_e.html?mapID=04&siteID=16300

 Thank you for looking up my CALLSIGN.

 On November 25, 2011 I received my Basic Plus HF license.
-This certification authorizes me to operate on VHF/HF bands and up to 560 watt P.E.P.
+This certification authorizes me to operate on VHF and HF bands with up to 560 Watts P.E.P.
 December 21, 2011 I broadcasted my callsign and made my first contact on HF.
 It's very exciting to make QSO's with DX stations.
-Chasing DX and and entering in the logbook ever moredistant stations excites me tremendously.
+Chasing DX and and entering in the logbook evermore distant stations excites me tremendously.
 Amature radio operators are friendly and generous people.
-Meeting people ON THE AIR and rag chewing is also very enjoyable.
-Amateur radio operators are friendly and generous people who dont mind sharing information.
-Most QSO I make are informative and educational.
+Meeting people ON THE AIR and rag chewing is also very enjoyable and sometime educational for both parties.
+Amateur radio operators are friendly and generous people who usually don't mind sharing information.
 This hobby is amazing!

-Started getting into digital modes and enjoy using PSK31 which was my first digital mode.
-Currently, exploring RTTY and JT65 because I am looking for more efficient and better modes whenever poor propagation and QSB is present.
-Also, I am using an online program to learn CW.
+I dabble with digital modes and enjoy using PSK31 which was my first digital mode.
+Currently, exploring RTTY and JT65, JT-9 because I am looking for more efficient and better modes whenever poor propagation and QSB is present.
+Also, I am teaching myself to decode and send CW.

-Summer has come and gone, I have had two wonderful trips on WHITE MAGIC, combining my passion for sailing with chasing DX.
-While anchored in secluded coves on Lake Winnipeg I operated the FT-857D and mostly the Alpha Antenna 6-160 wire J-Pole to make very satisfying DX contacts with St. Crois, P.E.I., Martinique, New Zealand, Mexico City, Spain, Lithuania, Morocco, Algeria, Brazil, Belgium, Ecuador, and Puerto Rico to name just a few.
+Summer 2012 has come and gone, I have had two wonderful trips on White Magic, combining my passion for sailing and chasing DX.
+While anchored in secluded coves on Lake Winnipeg I operated the FT-857D and mostly the Alpha Antenna 6-160 wire J-Pole to make very satisfying DX QSO's with St. Crois, P.E.I., Martinique, New Zealand, Mexico City, Spain, Lithuania, Morocco, Algeria, Brazil, Belgium, Ecuador, and Puerto Rico to name just a few.

 That's me on White Magic at Hecla Village Harbour, Hecla Island, MB.

 Two antennas up: ATAS-120 on the port upper shroud and the Alpha Antenna 6-160 from the masthead to the bow and up to the burgee halyard at the starboard spreader and back to the back stay.
-I removed both antennas before raising the anchor and sailing away.
+I removed both antennas before raising the anchor and sailing away as they would definately interefere with the sails.

 Close up of the ATAS-120.
 The booster cables serve as ground connectors by connecting the antenna mount to the stainless steel shroud, to the 40 foot aluminum mast both of which connect to the massive lead keel in the water and also to the aluminum toe rail which on a 29 foot boat is 58 linear feet.
 On the air reports indicated that adding these connections to make a ground plane improved my signal strength by at least 2 S-Units and I was heard clearly on the ATAS-120.
 The blue cord around the ATAS-120 serves as backup security ensuring the antenna stays attached to the shroud in the event the mount should fail.
 I would not want to loose the antenna in the drink!